ManikavelP/WorkoutBuddy-app/README.md

 ## Features

-- User registration and authentication
 - Create, edit, and delete workout routines
 - Add, update, and remove exercises within routines
 - Track your workout history
-- Connect with other users and share routines
-- Real-time notifications
 - User-friendly and intuitive user interface
 - Responsive design for mobile and desktop